conjectures/Engineering_84_business_week/week1_business/README.md

 ## What is Agile and what is the benefit of implementing it?

-Agile is a methodology, or a set of values and principles, that adapts the software development cycle for modern development of (digital) products.
+Agile is a **methodology**, or a set of values and principles, that adapts the software development cycle for modern development of (digital) products.
-It is inspired by the Agile manifesto
+It is inspired by the Agile manifesto.
 It mainly focuses on adaptability, inclusivity of the client, iterative growth and improvement, communication, along with many more practices that help teams achieve their end goal of completing a product.
 The Agile methodology is adopted more and more, as it has proven a recipe for success for countless projects.